 The teams need to go in-country for cultural immersion.
 Cultural safaris and in-home ethnographies are an incredible way to see the day-in-the life of your consumer e.g. what their home environment is like, who their friends are (invite some over), where they hang out, etc. Though you maybe going for a mix of consumers, target more heavily your early adopters and influencers - who will be pushing your product and services out to the late adopters.
 Safaris could include where your product is marketed and retailed, but also how people are building awareness about the brands and how it is talked about by sellers and buyers.

-It's also important to talk to influencers - those who write about your product or services, or those who use them and have a heavy set of followers on social media, tv, print media, etc. These can be done in swanky lounges - wherever these influencers enjoy sharing thoughts and ideas.
-These can also be telecom experts or retailers.
+It's also important to talk to influencers - those who blog or post about your product or services, or those who use them and have a heavy set of followers on social media, tv, print media, etc. These can be done in swanky lounges - wherever these influencers enjoy sharing thoughts and ideas.
+These can also be industry experts or retailers.
 This is a great opportunity for internal teams to talk directly with early adopters and influencers.
 The influencers will help uncover strategic partnerships that haven't been considered.

 In subsequent visits you may have more specific product goals, but for the first stage, leverage ethnography and cultural safaris.
-Avoid focus group facilities - instead, have conversations where your target consumers live, work and play.
+Try to have conversations where your target consumers live, work and play.
 Hire a videographer to put together short clips to share more widely with your teams that can't make the journey.
 Make the investment to send your teams in-country and into the homes of your consumers.
 Use the transportation your consumers use - take the metro, hitch a ride with a motorbike driver, or call your own ride-sharing service.
 Be safe, but go the local route.
 Hang out in popular local cafes or restaurants.
-Take classes at the Apple Store - if there is one - whether you sell Smartphones or not.
-See how retail brands like Apple build awareness, experiences and loyalty.
+Take classes at the Apple Store or the Salsa Club - wherever your consumers go for inspiration or for joy.
+See how successful global brands like Apple build awareness, experiences and loyalty.
 Immersion should be multi-faceted, studying not only the lives of daily consumers and your industry brands - but other brands outside of your industry as well.